Gillespie Dam Bridge: History

 The Ocean-to-Ocean Highway was established in 1911 after delegates from California, Arizona and New Mexico met in Phoenix.
 The purpose of the new route was to establish an all weather transcontinental highway through the state and two territories.
 Between Yuma and Phoenix, a section of highway 200 mi long traveled through Dome and Wellton before crossing to the north side of the Gila River, and passing through Agua Caliente, Arlington and Buckeye.
 Maintenance of the route was originally split between Yuma and Maricopa counties.

 In 1912, state highway engineer Lamar Cobb began planning the construction of a dedicated bridge across the Gila River, surveying potential sites near Antelope Hill and Dome.
 Ultimately, the Antelope Hill location won out.
 Construction on the timber and concrete girder Antelope Hill Highway Bridge began in 1914.
 The bridge measured 1000 ft in length.
 Originally the state wanted to use prison labor to construct the bridge, but had instead let Cobb hire out construction work to an individual named Perry Borchers.
-The construction process however was anything but routine.
-After beginning work on the bridge in June 1914, Borchers defaulted and a flood the following winter badly damaged the incomplete bridge.
+However, after beginning work on the bridge in June 1914, Borchers defaulted and a flood the following winter badly damaged the incomplete bridge.
 The state returned to the original solution of using unpaid prisoners and finished the bridge in 1915.
 Between 1917 and 1923, the Ocean-to-Ocean Highway became part of the Dixie Overland Highway, Bankhead Highway and Old Spanish Trail auto trails.

 However, problems began to plague the Yuma to Phoenix section of the Ocean-to-Ocean Highway.
 Not only was the highway between Antelope Hill and Arlington built on weak soil, but on the Gila River floodplain as well.
 A flood on November 24, 1919 badly damaged the highway as did a second flood in February 1920.
 Flooding was also taking its toll on the Antelope Hill Bridge, with the structure being washed out every time a large flood happened.
 The timber approach trestles had to be replaced every time and the concrete sections constantly repaired.
 While the concrete girder design made it stronger against automobiles than a steel bridge, it was weaker against the heavy forces of desert flash flooding.
 Furthermore, the bridge was built on one of the most turbulent sections of the river.